technofocus-pte/csppwrplattechdepth/Labguide/UseCase-3/UseCase 3 - Custom Copilot for Enhanced Customer Experience.md

 - Contoso Electronics Bot Use Case 2 (Build a copilot for your customer’s webpage)

-**
-**

-# **Lab Instructions**
+# Lab Instructions

-# Exercise1: Configure Copilot with Dynamics 365
+## Exercise 1: Configure Copilot with Dynamics 365

-In this exercise, you will set up Dynamics 365 for customer service by signing in, creating a new workstream, and configuring a chat channel.
+In this exercise, you will set up Dynamics 365 Customer Service by signing in, creating a new workstream, and configuring a chat channel.
-This process will enable you to integrate and manage customer interactions efficiently using Dynamics 365’s capabilities.
+This process will enable you to integrate and manage customer interactions efficiently using capabilities of Dynamics 365 Customer Service.

-## Task 1: Sign in to Dynamic 365
+### Task 1: Sign in to Dynamics 365 Customer Service

 1. Open your preferred web browser and navigate to
     <https://www.microsoft.com/en-us/dynamics-365/products/customer-service>